markmi/acpphint/README.md

   directory for this combination (but there are not any \*.gp files using them yet).

+- Later: add a *.pg file that uses the 1, 2, and 4 thread OpenBSD data compared/contrasted with cpuset based FreeBSD data (but not with cpu lockdowns).

 Changes
 - Correct acpphint_src/Usage_differences_with_original_HINTs.md
   notes about how the command line arguments to acpphint are